jhpyle/docassemble/demo.md

 question: >-
   What is ${ x.possessive('date of birth') }?
 fields:
-  - Date of birth: x.birthdate
+  - Date of Birth: x.birthdate
     datatype: date
 comment: >-
   docassemble allows you to write "generic" questions.
 For example,